 LOSS ON DISPOSAL.
 Assume that instead of selling the furniture for \$16,000, Wright sells it for \$9,000.
-In this case, a loss of \$2,000 is computed, as shown in Illustration 13-21.
+In this case, a loss of \$2,000 is computed:

-Illustration 13-21 Computation of loss on disposal Cost of furniture Less: Accumulated depreciation Book value at date of disposal Proceeds from sale Loss on disposal \$60,000 49,000 11,000 9,000 \$2,000
+Cost of furniture Less: Accumulated depreciation Book value at date of disposal Proceeds from sale Illustration 12-21 Computation of loss on disposal Loss on disposal \$ 2,000

-The entry to record the sale and the loss on disposal is as follows:
+The entry to record the sale and the loss on disposal is as follows.